GridSpace/grid-apps/notes.md

 * `B` outside cutting direction in roughing mode inverted
 * `B` top clearing operations should use linear, not offset, passes
 * `B` on rotation, tabs dissociate from parts whose center changes with rotation
-* `F` duplicating a part should duplicate added features like tabs
+* `F` option to use part / STL coordinate space to determine X,Y origin
 * `F` validate muti-part layout and spacing exceeds largest outside tool diameter
 * `F` skip "thru" holes checkbox for roughing and outlining
 * `F` polygon simplification option in tracing (for image derived maps)